-Prevention and early support: Our school is committed to early help and identification of unmet needs and vulnerabilities.
+Prevention and early support: Burnley High School is committed to early help and identification of unmet needs and vulnerabilities.
 The school works in partnership with other agencies to promote the welfare of pupils and keep children safe.
 We recognise that effective safeguarding systems are those which: